justinkelly/justinkelly.github.io/_posts/2017-07-13-Hacking-consumer-AI-for-Library-Discovery.md

 **Testing on a device**

 If you got the correct output using the Service Simulator, try it on the Amazon Echo.
-We were using “Trove” as the invocation name in this presentation, but you should use the invocation name you set previously.
+We were using `Trove` as the invocation name in this presentation, but you should use the invocation name you set previously.

 > Alexa, ask Trove for a random book